bernhardAxonIvy/doc/source/axonivy/migration/hotfix/index.rst

 Hotfix Upgrade
 ---------------

-It's important to keep your productive |ivy-engine| stable and up to date.
+It's important to keep your productive Axon Ivy Engine stable and up to date.
 Otherwise, you risk to be vulnerable to known **security leaks** and users may face inconveniences due to known and addressed **bug fixes**.
-In addition, **performance issues** may be solved and make using the |ivy-engine| more fun on a daily basis.
+In addition, **performance issues** may be solved and make using the Axon Ivy Engine more fun on a daily basis.

 This chapter focuses on hotfix migration in the same release train (e.g., from